keimschleuder/deej/README.md

   And the [Button Fork](https://github.com/Miodec/deej)

-# How to
+# Installing

- - Upload the Arduino code to your board (be sure to change the pin definitions).
- - Download the `deej-release.exe` file and `config.yaml` from the [release section](https://github.com/Miodec/deej/releases/tag/compile) (`deej-dev` will show a debug console window when launched)
- - If you run into any issues, feel free to ask in the [Deej Discord Server](https://discord.gg/nf88NJu)
+## Mute Current Window

+I use [this programm to mute the current window](https://github.com/tfourj/MuteActiveWindow).
+Thy have detailled instuctions on how to install it.
+Make shure to set the hotkey to F13.

 # Case files from Miodec